zhenghao0/zhenghao0.github.io/_pages/about.md

 Before starting my Ph.D., I completed my Master’s degree at Central South University in 2021 and earned my Bachelor’s degree at Taiyuan University of Technology in 2018.

-I’m currently looking for postdoctoral opportunities where I can continue exploring exciting problems in machine learning.
-I’d love to bring my experience in federated learning, CV in remote sensing, and interdisciplinary research to a new team working on impactful projects.
+`<span style="color: blue">I’m currently looking for postdoctoral opportunities where I can continue exploring exciting problems in machine learning.</span> I’d love to bring my experience in federated learning, CV in remote sensing, and interdisciplinary research to a new team working on impactful projects.`